awang182-ux/Chat-With-Your-Data/README.md

 ## 📂 Sample Data

-We provide example CSV files in the `sample_data/` folder for testing.
+We provide example CSV files in the `sample_data` folder for testing.

 Example questions: